10 FAQs on Prescription Drug Importation

 There appears to be little enforcement by the FDA of the ban against importing FDA-approved drugs for personal use.
 Even if the personal importation of a drug is technically illegal, current law directs the FDA to exercise discretion in permitting personal importation of drugs when the product is “clearly for personal use, and does not appear to present an unreasonable risk to the user,” which is reinforced in FDA guidelines.

-9. If there were concerns about the safety of importation before, why are the Administration and states proposing it now?
+9. If there were concerns about the safety of importation before, why are the Administration and states implementing it now?

-According to the Administration’s proposed rule, FDA in the past has not been asked to evaluate importation in the way HHS is now proposing – solely through SIP programs managed by states and tribal and territorial entities, as described in the proposed rule.
-Furthermore, the Administration believes that the requirements laid out in the NPRM could enable states and non-governmental entities to facilitate importation of drugs in a way that poses no additional risk to public health.
+According to the Administration, FDA in the past has not been asked to evaluate importation in the way HHS has recently authorized in the final rule – solely through SIP programs managed by states and tribal and territorial entities.
+Furthermore, the Administration believes that the importation requirements laid out in the final rule enables states and tribal and territorial entities to facilitate importation of drugs in a way that poses no additional risk to public health.
 Some of these requirements include: criteria for which drugs are eligible for importation, traceability of drugs in the supply chain, the relabeling of eligible drugs with U.S. labeling, and testing eligible drugs for authenticity and degradation.
 As required by law, these programs must also demonstrate significant cost reductions to the American consumer.

-Furthermore, the Trump Administration as well as Florida and Vermont in their proposals, have noted that since the early 2000s, additional regulations have been put in place that better safeguard the drug supply chain.
+Furthermore, the Trump Administration as well as Florida, Vermont, Colorado, and Maine in their proposals, have noted that since the early 2000s, additional regulations have been put in place that better safeguard the drug supply chain.
 They say that these regulations, many of which were enacted in the Drug Supply Chain Security Act (DSCSA) in 2013, strengthen their ability to protect the public’s health under an importation program.
 That legislation also outlines steps to build an electronic, interoperable system to identify, trace, and verify drugs in the supply chain, which should be established by 2023.

 10. How do stakeholders and the public view these importation proposals?

 Many stakeholders have expressed reservations about the feasibility of the Trump Administration’s importation proposal.
-The Government of Canada stated that it would be unable to meet the needs of the U.S. market without impacting access to medications for Canadians.
-The Canadian prescription drug market is small, with Canada consuming only about 2 percent of the global drug supply compared to America’s 44 percent.
+Prime Minister Trudeau recently stated that ensuring the safe and adequate supply of prescription drugs for Canadians is his first priority.
+However, he also said the Canadian government will take into account the actions of the United States and may be able to provide help to the US and other countries.
+Earlier this year, the Government of Canada stated that it would be unable to meet the needs of the U.S. market without impacting access to medications for Canadians.
 The Canadian government also expressed concern that this policy would create drug shortages in Canada, which could potentially lead to higher prices for Canadian consumers.

 Industry groups such as PhRMA and BIO say that importation could expose Americans to substandard and counterfeit drugs, and that the additional resources required to ensure the safety of drugs from abroad could outweigh any potential savings for patients.
 The American Pharmacists Association (APhA), in partnership with seven major pharmacy organizations,3 has also expressed concern about the Administration’s proposal, citing potential risks to patient safety without any clear evidence of cost savings.